check-spelling/bolt-js/docs/_future/request_time_off_tutorial.md

 ---
 ### Views and modals {#views-and-modals}

-Additional interactivity can be added in to your next-generation Slack app through [Modals](/bolt-js/concepts#creating-modals) and [Views](/bolt-js/concepts#updating-pushing-views).
+Additional interactivity can be added into your next-generation Slack app through [Modals](/bolt-js/concepts#creating-modals) and [Views](/bolt-js/concepts#updating-pushing-views).
 Within the Request Time Off example, we can add an additional button to the time off request message a manager receives that opens a new modal.

 Having additional interactivity such as a modal could create a pathway for more functionality in the Request Time Off flow, such as allowing a manager to send a message to the requester to get additional information or clarification before approving or denying the request officially.